htmfilho/htmfilho.github.io/about.md

 });
 </script>

-Coincidently, my most productive years were the ones of my Ph.D.
+Coincidentally, my most productive years were the ones of my Ph.D.
 Then it felt considerably down when I went back to the industry after finishing my studies.
 A bunch of fixed pages give details of my education, projects and interests.
 They are not updated as frequent as the posts, but I try to update them at least once a year.

 My posts are long and I work hard to keep your interest until the end.
 Sometimes, I write posts in the past to keep historical accuracy, thus recent posts do not necessarily appear in the front page, but I use my social networks to disclose them.